mlelarge/ens-ml4sd/docs/4_optimization.md

 ---

-## Derivation of the Gradient for Binary Logistic Regression (2 Features)
+## Derivation of the Gradient for Binary Logistic Regression

 ### 1. Model Specification